 According to research, nearly 60% of candidates have had a poor candidate experience.

-Top 3 causes of a bad candidate experience
+What causes a bad candidate experience?

 Here are the 3 most common causes of a bad candidate experience: